TransparencyToolkit/Test-Data/dev_planning_docs/backend_features.md

 - [ ] Add authentication for Elastic and Postgres on DocManager
 - [ ] Add DateTime data type
+- [ ] Upgrade to Elastic 6/7 (update code to deal with lack of doc types)

 ## LookingGlass